 - RUMOR: The CHS roofing project is costing the district $1.2 million.

 FACT: The bid for this work to be completed is $121,500.00.
 Two years ago the district borrowed $300,000.00 from Middlefield Bank to begin work on a section of the CHS roof that was in disrepair.
 Approximately $175,000.00 was expended in the initial repair.
 The remainder of the loan dollars are being used to complete work on the CHS roof near the cafeteria.
 Together, those totals amount to $296,500.00.

 - QUESTION: “Why start school in the summer heat?”

 ANSWER: When developing the school calendar we have to account for a variety of items – for instance, we must have 178 student days, 184 teacher days, plus holidays, winter break, spring break, and balancing the number of days we need to be in session each semester.
 Many other area districts start around the same time as Cardinal.
-In addition, when reviewing average temperatures in the month of August and September, there only about a five degree difference.
+In addition, when reviewing average temperatures in the month of August and September, they’re only about a five degree difference.
 If we developed a calendar that takes temperature into account, it is essentially just as hot the first couple of weeks of September as it is in August.

 - RUMOR: “Money from the newly passed levy will be used to hire more administrators within the already-bloated District.” (submitted 5/11/17)